Why you don't have to go to Napa to visit a wine cave

 CALIFORNIA, USA — If you are a wine aficionado, you probably already know what a wine cave is and may have been in one already.

-But if you aren't and were watching the final debate of 2019, you may be wondering what a wine cave is after Sen. Elizabeth Warren called out Mayor Pete Buttigieg for having a fundraiser in a Napa wine cave featuring expensive bottles of wine and a chandelier.
+But if more into politics and were watching the final debate of 2019, you may be wondering what a wine cave is after Sen. Elizabeth Warren called out Mayor Pete Buttigieg for having a fundraiser in a Napa wine cave featuring expensive bottles of wine and a chandelier.

 "It automatically stores at that right temperature," he said.